What are your biggest frustrations about having to go to the doctor? Here are my pet peeves:

 Do you have time for this nonsense?
 I definitely don’t.
 That’s why a couple of months ago I decided to try something different: Maven Clinic.

-Maven Clinic’s web and iPhone app interface allow you to get a doctor’s appointment by video.
+Maven Clinic’s web and iPhone doctor appointment app allow you to get an online doctor appointment.
 While Maven Clinic isn’t a complete replacement for in-person doctor visits (annual exams will still be necessary, for example), here are some situations in which it is a great solution:

 If you don’t want to expose yourself to other illnesses at your primary care physician.
 Do you have the flu, a UTI, or simply need your birth control refilled?
 Avoid waiting in the waiting room with all the other sick people in your city and get a prescription through Maven.